IRS Tax Tip 2019-144, October 16, 2019

-- Volunteer Income Tax Assistance: VITA offers free tax return preparation to eligible taxpayers who generally earn $55,000 or less.
+- Volunteer Income Tax Assistance offers free tax return preparation to eligible taxpayers who generally earn $55,000 or less.

-- Tax Counseling for the Elderly: TCE is mainly for people age 60 or older.
+- Tax Counseling for the Elderly is mainly for people age 60 or older.
 Although the program focuses on tax issues unique to seniors, all taxpayers can usually get assistance.
 AARP participates in the TCE program through AARP Tax-Aide.

 Many volunteers return to the program year after year.
 Here are several reasons why: